Brennall/HFH-SRD/Chapter07.md

 Creating a crossbreed does not require any special components beyond the progenitor creatures themselves (which are killed in the process).
 However, the spellcaster must have access to a special crossbreeding laboratory at least equal in value to the cost of the crossbreed.
 For every 10,000gp of value above the minimum required for the crossbreed, the spellcaster receives a +1 bonus on his magic research throw.
 By using precious materials, the spellcaster can gain a bonus on his magic research throw, as described above.

 A magical crossbreed is not automatically under the control of the caster.
 If the more intelligent progenitor was an intelligent and willing participant in the crossbreeding, the magical crossbreed will have the same relationship with the caster as the progenitor did.
-Otherwise, the Judge should make a reaction roll to determine the crossbreed’s reaction to the caster.
+Otherwise, the Judge should make a reaction roll to determine the crossbreed's reaction to the caster.
 If the crossbreed is unfriendly or hostile, the caster could try to tame, train, or charm it using specialists or spells; imprison it in his dungeon; or just unleash it onto the world.

 ### Necromancy

 Chaotic spellcasters who reach 11th level or higher may transform creatures into intelligent undead through the black arts of necromancy.
-The undead must not have HD greater than the spellcaster’s class level, and may not have more than one special ability plus one special ability per point of the spellcaster’s ability score bonus from Intelligence.
+The undead must not have HD greater than the spellcaster's class level, and may not have more than one special ability plus one special ability per point of the spellcaster's ability score bonus from Intelligence.
 EXAMPLE: Quintus, an 11th level mage with 16 INT, can transform creatures into undead with up to 11 HD with 3 special abilities each.

 ### Granting Unlife